huoguoml/huoguoml/README.md

 Apart from learning from the examples, we highly recommended you go through our [documentation](https://steven-mi.gitbook.io/huoguoml/).

-Our docs are built on every push to the main or dev branch.
+Our docs are built on every push to the main or docs branch.

 ## Contributors